ferasnatsheh/planetarydynamicsgraphics/README.md

 This project was created for a course final project for CS-167: Computational Problem Solving at Whitman College, taken Fall 2022.

-In the folder CS-167 Final Project, you will find four python files.
+In this folder, you will find four python files.
 The graphics package is the one used in class, we have based our graphics on it.
 The button.py file is a modified version of the button module we worked in class.
 It contains code to make buttons that detect press. kepler is the main file where we compiled our code.
 It has all the classes neccessary for the program to run, but no main function is constructed nor called. runkepler contains the main function that executes and runs the program